ToposInstitute/RelationalThinking-Book/_sources/acknowledgements.md

 Priyaa personally thanks David for drafting an initial schedule for the project and helping setting up the initial theme of the book!

+The authors thank Beth for all the conversations about project management and for inspiring the introduction of Chapter 6.

+**About the authors**

+- **Angeline Aguinaldo** - ...

+- **Paul Dancstep** - ...

+- **Brendan Fong** - ...

+- **Priyaa Varshinee Srinivasan** - ...

 **Behind the scenes**

 This book is an experimental project, one of its kind in trying to use the modern features of technology to convey category theory concepts to a general science audience.
-The authors had to make lots of design decisions to honor the limits of technology, to have the book open source, and above all to keep the content light, fun, and useful!
+The authors had to make a lot of design decisions to honor the limits of technology, to have the book open source, and above all to keep the content light, fun, and useful!

 Here are a few pictures we clicked during our group writing retreats!

 ```{image} assets/Credits/Paul-hard-at-work.jpg
 :alt: Whoopsy!